 “Coach Shanahan threw me into the ocean and expected me to swim,” Kittle said.

 Back to the Hoyer play.
-Kittle smiled and shook his head as he began to tell the story, already picturing the punch line.
+Kittle smiled and shook his head as he began to tell the story, already envisioning the punch line.
 Shanahan called a running play to give Carlos Hyde the ball up the middle.
 However, Hoyer liked the look the defense was showing and checked to a pass at the line of scrimmage.
 Kittle missed that check.
 He was in the middle of asking Joe Staley a question about his alignment on that particular play call and never heard Hoyer.

 The tight end took a step down on the snap, ready to pull up the middle and pave a running lane for Hyde.
 Simultaneously, he saw Staley set, indicating to Kittle that he’d missed the audible to a pass play.
 Panic washed over him like he’d overslept his alarm ahead of an early morning flight.